 It is also used when a QTP test is to be used by Load Runner or Business Process Monitor.
 In either of these cases, your test has to be recorded in terms of a transaction and anything outside of it will be ignored.

-Once you are done recording.
-Choose “Insert->End Transaction”.
+Once you are done with the recording.
+Choose “Insert -> End Transaction”.
 Click OK.

 Services.EndTransaction “TransactionTest” – gets inserted.